Metropolis of Boston Scholarship Opportunities

 Charles C. Condes Memorial Scholarship Fund

 The Charles C. Condes Memorial Scholarships are offered annually from funds granted to the Metropolis from the trust of Charles Constantine Condes to provide college student aid.
-This year, four scholarship recipients will each receive $8,000.
+This year, six scholarship recipients will each receive $8,000.

 Charles Condes was born in Chicago, Illinois to Constantine S. and Harikleia (Yiannias) Condes, emigrants from Niata, Lakonia and Alea, Arkadia.
 The Great Depression affected millions of Americans while Condes was growing up, but this didn’t stop Charles’ ambition to be successful and at the age of 16, he opened his own dairy store.
 Charles received his B.S. in Mechanical Engineering from the Illinois Institute of Technology as a first-generation college student and served in the U.S. Army Air Corps during World War II as a meteorologist, attached to the RAF.
 He was stationed across North Africa, the Middle East, and Cyprus.
 After the war, he worked as an engineering consultant, including as a bridge design engineer for the City of Chicago.